Redis Caching Architecture & Invalidation Fundamentals

 Access Patterns and Data Flow

 The choice of data access pattern dictates cache coherence, database coupling, and failure behavior.
 The cache-aside pattern (lazy loading) places cache management responsibility in the application layer, while read-through patterns delegate fetching and population to a proxy or caching middleware.
 Each approach carries distinct trade-offs regarding write amplification, cache penetration, and operational complexity.
-A detailed breakdown of these architectural choices is available in Cache-Aside vs Read-Through Patterns.
+A detailed breakdown is available in Cache-Aside vs Read-Through Patterns.

 The cache-aside read path makes the application responsible for populating the cache on a miss: